India & China could find a 21st-century purpose for the aircraft carrier

 doing the rounds for a while.

-The presence of multiple carrier operating navies in the Indian Ocean could make for an interesting strategic mix and perhaps lead to the re-writing of the doctrinal principles of carrier operation in the 21st century.
+could make for an interesting strategic mix and perhaps lead to the

+India and China at the forefront of the change.
 By Shishir Upadhyaya, former Indian Naval Intelligence Officer, PhD.

 Δεν υπάρχουν σχόλια: